madeso/bookshelf/content/books/97things/thing_93.md

 +++
-title = "Write Code as If You Had to Support It for the Rest of Your Life" weight = 93
+title = "93: Write Code as If You Had to Support It for the Rest of Your Life" weight = 93
 +++